On its own, a plate of arugula is just lettuce. But dressed with a homemade balsamic vinaigrette, it transforms into something truly special.

 Follow your personal preferences, tasting as you go.
 Get started with these five classic combinations, and then see where your tastebuds take you.

 - Balsamic vinegar + extra virgin olive oil

-- Red wine vinegar + olive oil + oregano + minced garlic
+- Red wine vinegar +extra virgin olive oil + oregano + minced garlic

-- White wine or champagne vinegar + olive oil + Dijon mustard + lemon juice + black pepper
+- White wine or champagne vinegar +extra virgin olive oil + Dijon mustard + lemon juice + black pepper

-- Apple cider vinegar + honey + olive oil + lemon juice + chopped shallot
+- Apple cider vinegar + honey +extra virgin olive oil + lemon juice + chopped shallot

 - Rice vinegar + sesame oil + tamari + coconut sugar + chopped scallions